kashifkhan0771/utils/math/README.md

 - **IsPrime**: Checks if a number is prime or not.
 Only works for non-negative integers.

+- **PrimeList**: Returns a slice of prime numbers up to n.

+- **GetDivisors**: Returns the divisors of a positive integer as an unordered slice.
+Returns an empty slice for negative inputs.

 ## Examples:

 For examples of each function, please checkout [EXAMPLES.md](/math/EXAMPLES.md)